TheJumpCloud/jumpcloud-slack-app/Azure/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FTheJumpCloud%2Fsupport-admin-tools%2Fmaster%2FJumpCloud.Azure%2FArmTemplates%2FdeployJCPowerShellSlackBot.json%3Ftoken%3DAM7NDWO3GZGURWVXGKJP6ZK72FD3C)

-After clicking the "Deploy to Azure" button and logging in to your Azure tenant, fill out the required parameters to build the JumpCloud SlackBot in your Azure tenant.
+After clicking the "Deploy to Azure" button and logging in to your Azure tenant, fill out the required parameters to build the JumpCloud App for Slack in your Azure tenant.

 From Slack, you'll need your App's signing secret.
 Copy and paste this value into Azure before building the resource